 Administrative and Support Services provide essential functions for the agency, such as finance, personnel, and property management.
 This budget area also includes Public Health Statistics, Health Care Planning and System Development programs, and the Public Health Laboratory and Pharmacy.
-The mission of Administrative and Support Services is to give managerial, operational, and technical support in the areas of accounting and budgeting, human resources, facilities maintenance and operation, purchasing, organizational quality, communications, internal audit, and information technology.
+The mission of Administrative and Support Services is to give managerial, operational, and technical support in the areas of accounting and budgeting, human resources, facilities maintenance and operation, purchasing, policy and procedure development, and information technology.